Contact us for more info about Mystical Bhutan 15 day Biking Adventure

 Biking: 82 km

-A tough start to our day with 25 km on switchbacks up to the Yongphu La at 2,544 m.
-On the way we pass the town of Kanglung, home to Sherubtse College, the first accredited college in Bhutan, founded in 1966 by Jesuits.
-We have our final sweeping panoramic views before we continue on undulating terrain above scattered houses and fields to our campsite outside the town of Wamrong.
+A tough start to the day with switchbacks for 25 km up to the Yongphu La at 2,544 m.
+On the way you'll pass the town of Kanglung, home to Sherubtse College, the first accredited college in Bhutan founded in 1966 by Jesuits.
+Admire the sweeping panoramic views before continuing on undulating terrain above scattered houses and fields to our guesthouse or campsite in the town of Wamrong.

 Meals: Breakfast, Lunch, Dinner